 Conwy Castle, Plas Mawr and Harlech Castle are in the care of Cadw.
 Register with the Cadw Tour Operator Scheme (CTOS) to become a member of Cadw’s online group booking scheme.
 Members benefit from preferential trade rates and discounts, complimentary admission for your tour leader, complimentary introductions to Cadw monuments, enhanced information for existing tours and invoicing following your visit.
-Alternatively, Day Tickets can be purchased up to three weeks in advance.
-Visit Cadw Admissions for more information.
+Site Entry tickets are currently released one week in advance of visit.
+See Cadw Admissions for more information.

 The Victorian seaside resort of Llandudno is Wales' largest resort.
 It is situated between the Great and Little Ormes with two beaches, the award winning North Shore and the quiet sand duned West Shore.
 Take a ride on The 'San Francisco style' Great Orme Tramway (one of only three still in existence in the world today).
 Views from the 207 metre (679 feet) summit are fantastic, stretching as the Isle of Man!